 An owner of a HTC development that has undergone foreclosure and has(is) opted(ing) to no longer participate in the HTC program is required to submit, for the three (3) year period immediately following the date of the foreclosure sale, information pertaining to the occupants and the applicable rental rate charged.
 This information, which must be reported to the Corporation via an annual Affordability Transition Report, is due to the Corporation on or before April 30th of each calendar year (or on another date prescribed by the Corporation) for the preceding year.
+This report is applicable for developments who have completed the qualified contract process and whose affordability periods (extended use) have ended.
 Additionally, an administrative fee of \$10.00 per unit will be charged until the development has successfully complied with all reporting requirements to show compliance with the three-year protection period.